top of page

 • Transitioning insecurities

-Biological factors: Biological factors such as genetics, hormones, and physical health can impact a person's sexuality.
-For example, hormonal imbalances or chronic health conditions may affect sexual desire, arousal, or performance.
+Biological factors: Genetics, hormones, and physical health can significantly influence sexuality.
+For instance, hormonal imbalances or chronic health conditions might impact sexual desire, arousal, or performance.

-Social factors: Social factors such as family and peer relationships, education, and media exposure can shape a person's attitudes and behaviours related to sexuality.
-For instance, growing up in a conservative household may lead to more conservative sexual attitudes and practices, while exposure to sexually explicit media may lead to more permissive attitudes.
+Social factors: Family dynamics, peer relationships, education, and media exposure can shape sexual attitudes and behaviours.
+For example, a conservative upbringing might lead to more reserved sexual attitudes and practices, while exposure to sexually explicit media might foster more open attitudes.

 bottom of page